rjmigliori/qmk_firmware/keyboards/xwhatsit/ibm/fat/xwhatsit/readme.md

 A short description of the keyboard/project

 * Keyboard Maintainer: [Purdea Andrei](https://github.com/purdeaandrei)
-* Hardware Supported: Supports IBM IBM Model F AT keyboards, using the original Xwhatsit model F rev. 1 or rev. 2 controller PCB.
+* Hardware Supported: Supports IBM Model F AT keyboards, using the original Xwhatsit model F rev. 1 or rev. 2 controller PCB.
 * Hardware Availability: Rare collector's item

 Make example for this keyboard (after setting up your build environment):